anjaliramesh-datascience/bcg_dust_continuum/README.md

 * Code - gaussian_profile_fitting.py (gpf)
 * Functions -
     1. region_params() - returns region that encloses the object
+    2. imfit_routine() - returns a dictionary of imfit calculated on Briggs, naturally weighted and tapered images
+    3. imfit_single_image() - returns a dictionary with the imfit routine performed on naturally weighted images
-    2. The regions were manually selected such that it encompasses 3 sigma source.
+    4. The regions were manually selected such that it encompasses 3 sigma source.
-    3. Input file notebook/data/Derived_Data/bcg_regions.txt
+    5. Input file notebook/data/Derived_Data/bcg_regions.txt

 * Note - Run this in CASA terminal